 6. Explain prediction widget that encapsulates some of the functionality of SHAP,

 7. Explain Prediction LIME which is a custom widget designed to encapsulate the necessary functionality of LIME

+The proposed implementation of the previously described workflow can be seen in Figure 1.

+Figure 1 – Orange Data Mining workflow for the comparison of LIME and SHAP

 Implementing the Explain Prediction LIME widget was done in a way that input signals leading to the widget were the same as to the Explain prediction widget, making it more intuitive for potential users.
 The input signals in question are the training data, the machine learning model and the chosen instance from the test data which will be used for explanation.